yashoswalyo/MERGE-BOT/README.md

 + Owner can broadcast message to all users
 + Log Channel to store all merged videos

-- TO DO:
-+ Add support to merge multiple audios with video
 ```
 ## Deploy Tutorial :
 [![Watch the video](https://img.youtube.com/vi/H-xVk_4zccs/hqdefault.jpg)](https://youtu.be/H-xVk_4zccs)